- The film's opening wide shot of the city. Anyone watching for the first time will drop their jaw in awe and wonder, even all these years later.

 - Spinners.
 No wonder why their design was so influential in the genre.

 - Rachael saving Deckard's life by shooting Leon in the head with Deckard's blaster.

 - Roy Batty's death soliloquy is quite possibly the Moment of Awesome for Rutger Hauer as an actor, too, considering that he ad-libbed it."I've seen things you people wouldn't believe Attack ships on fire off the shoulder of Orion.
 I watched C-beams glitter in the dark near the Tannhäuser Gate.
 All those moments will be lost in time, like [small cough] tears in rain.
 Time to die."

-- The entire ending sequence, where Roy is chasing Deckard through that creepy building, lights flashing, and the freaky sounds and dialogue on Roy's part.
+- The entire ending sequence, where Roy is chasing Deckard through that creepy building, lights flashing, and the freaky sounds (howling like a wolf) and dialogue on Roy's part.
 Then the climax up on the roof, even Deckard was reduced to trembling.
-That scene embodies a CMoA.
+That scene embodies a Moment of Awesome.